-- In France, schools represent 30% of the consumption of municipal buildings.
-In 2019, a task force on the energy renovation of schools was launched.
-A Convention was signed on 30 May 2018 between the state, Ademe and the Caisse des depots to provide comprehensive support for the renovation of buildings owned by local authorities. - The Austrian strategy contains a number of regional/municipal best practices on the energy-efficient renovation of schools.
+The Austrian strategy contains a number of regional/municipal best practices on the energy-efficient renovation of schools.
 For instance, in Vienna, the school renovation package provides for the reduction of heat consumption in public compulsory schools through thermal improvements made to the building stock.
 Between 2008 and 2014, as part of the school renovation package, improvements were made to the building technology used in 189 schools: radiator valves were replaced by thermostatic valves, all radiators, controls and pumps were replaced, pipes were insulated and hot water systems were upgraded.
 The total savings for the years 2006 to 2014 stood at 32.4 GWh.
 Another good example is the Upper Austria regional support programme for photovoltaic installations in schools and kindergartens, which enabled the construction of photovoltaic facilities in more than 360 schools.
 About 40 % of all primary and new secondary schools in Upper Austria were reached through this programme and a total of more than 1 kWp (peak power output) of PV installations were installed in public buildings.
 Due to its great success, the programme was subsequently continued in kindergartens and installed around 700 kWp photovoltaics in over 180 kindergartens.
-In total, the measure reached 550 schools and kindergartens. - Croatia developed a dedicated programme for the renovation of buildings owned and operated by its Armed Forces.
-The long-term development plan for the Armed Forces of the Republic of Croatia for 2015-2024 includes the removal of troops from non-adequate sites over two phases the first phase by the end of 2019 and the second phase over the 2020-2024 period.
-As a first priority, seven locations were to be targeted, with reconstruction and improvement of energy efficiency.
-In the second phase, 15 sites will be renovated, which will also include the deployment of renewable energy sources.
+In total, the measure reached 550 schools and kindergartens.
+The PV for schools programme of the province of Upper Austria enabled the installation of photovoltaic facilities in more than 360 schools and in over 180 kindergartens (700 kWp photovoltaics).